Dear reader of ADxS.org, please excuse the disruption.

 In the case of chronic stress - depending on the origin and constellation - there is a tonic dopamine deficiency, just as in the case of early and long-lasting stress a downregulation is also described with regard to the stress hormones CRH and cortisol and their receptors.38

-Although downregulation of CRH and cortisol can be checked by the dexamethasone or combined dexamethasone/CRH test, we have only come across a few reports of this test being used for ADHD.
+Although downregulation of CRH and cortisol can be checked by the dexamethasone or the combined dexamethasone/CRH test, we have encountered only a few reports of the use of this test for ADHD.

 Cortisol in ADHD

-In ADHD and autism, beta-phenyletlyamine (a dopamine metabolite, but not a peptide) may be reduced in the urine.39
+In ADHD and autism, beta-phenyletlyamine (a dopamine metabolite, but not a peptide) could be reduced in the urine.39

 10.5.2.
 Changes in dopamine synthesis in ADHD?